SpeysideHEP/spey/docs/new_plugin.rst

-:class:`~spey.BackendBase` requires certain functionality from the statistical model to be implemented but let us first go through the above class structure. spey looks for certain metadata in order to track the version, author and name of the implementation.
-Additionally it checks compatibility with current spey version to ensure that the plugin works as it should.
+:class:`~spey.BackendBase` requires certain functionality from the statistical model to be implemented, but let us first go through the above class structure.
+Spey looks for specific metadata to track the version, author and name of the implementation.
+Additionally, it checks compatibility with the current Spey version to ensure that the plugin works as it should.

 .. note::

-    The list of metadata that spey is looking for:
+    The list of metadata that Spey is looking for:

       * **name** (``str``): Name of the plugin.
       * **version** (``str``): Version of the plugin.
       * **author** (``str``): Author of the plugin.
-      * **spey_requires** (``str``): The minimum spey version that the plugin needs e.g. ``spey_requires="0.0.1"`` or ``spey_requires=">=0.3.3"``.
+      * **spey_requires** (``str``): The minimum spey version that the plugin needs, e.g. ``spey_requires="0.0.1"`` or ``spey_requires=">=0.3.3"``.
       * **doi** (``List[str]``): Citable DOI numbers for the plugin.
       * **arXiv** (``List[str]``): arXiv numbers for the plugin.